 Distributed denial-of-service (DDoS) attacks on Political Leader

-Distributed denial-of-service (DDoS) attacks are a form of cyber attack that has become increasingly popular recently, especially among political leaders and their campaigns.
+Distributed denial-of-service (DDoS) attacks have become increasingly popular recently, especially among political leaders and their campaigns.

 DDoS attacks are designed to overwhelm websites, servers, and networks with an influx of traffic from multiple sources.